-If a child makes a disclosure or allegation of abuse against an adult, or other child, or young person, it is important that you:
+If a child makes a disclosure or allegation of abuse against an adult or other child or young person, it is important that you:

-- Stay calm and listen carefully. - Reassure them that they have done the right thing in telling you. - Do not investigate or ask leading questions. - Let them know that you will need to tell someone else. - Do not promise to keep what they have told you a secret. - Inform your Designated Safeguarding Lead as soon as possible. - Make a written record of the allegation, disclosure or incident which you must sign, date and record your position.
+- Stay calm and listen carefully. - Reassure them that they have done the right thing in telling you. - Do not investigate or ask leading questions instead ask clarifying questions tell me, explain to me, describe to me (TED) - Let them know that you will need to tell someone else. - Do not promise to keep what they have told you a secret. - Inform your Safeguarding Designated Lead as soon as possible. - Make a written record of the allegation, disclosure or incident which you must sign, date and record your position using the setting safeguarding record log forms.